 As you can see, there’s so much to love about Michigan!
 Whether it is the seasons, a multitude of outdoor activities, or the vast array of agricultural products, I believe Pure Michigan is the finest in the nation!
 I could go on and on about Michigan agriculture and Michigan farming, but to find out more for yourself, visit MichiganAgriculture.com.

-About the Author: Barbara Ann Siemen, known as Farm Barbie, is a city girl turned country chick, thanks to falling in love with a farmer.
-She’s a stay at home mom and professional farmer's wife.
-She’s also an amateur photographer, chef, and fashionista and an aspiring children's book author.
+About the Author: Barbara Ann Siemen is a city girl turned country chick, thanks to falling in love with a farmer.
+She’s a stay-at-home mom and professional farmer's wife.
+She’s also an amateur photographer, chef, fashionista and aspiring children's book author.